SymfonyCasts/api-platform/sfcasts/ep2-security/resource-metadata-factory.md

 Using a context builder to dynamically add groups is a great option when the groups you're adding are *contextual* to who is authenticated... like we add `admin:read` *only* if the user is an admin.
-That's because the context builder isn't taken into account when you're documentation is built.
+That's because the context builder isn't taken into account when your documentation is built.
 For these "extra" admin fields... that may not be a huge deal.
 But the more you put into the context builder, the less perfect your docs become.